skibblenybbles/PinterestPlus/README.md

 ## Should I use this?

 This is not officially supported by Pinterest in any capacity, so use it at your own risk.
 The Pinterest API is likely to change over time, so using their CDN-hosted `pinit.js` script is much safer for production work that you do not monitor closely.
-These scripts work as of my last commit in current versions of Chrome, Safari and Firefox, but I can make no guarantees about its future viability.
+These scripts work as of my last commit in current versions of Chrome, Safari and Firefox, but I can make no guarantees about their future viability.
 Hopefully, Pinterest will incorporate similar functionality into their JavaScript APIs.

 ## How does this work?